dorny-mb/Fullstack-Engineer-Test-Chuck-/README.md

 #### Client:

-- You should develop a Single Page App SPA
+- You should develop a Single Page App (SPA)
 - Your SPA should consume the above GraphQL API
 - Your SPA should have a home page with a list of categories
 - When a category is clicked, the category detail (a random joke) should be